Banská Bystrica: Education

 Banská Bystrica is the home of Matej Bel University (Univerzita Mateja Bela) with 16,460 students, including 416 doctoral students.
 Academy of Arts (Slovak: Akadémia umení) with 490 students is specialized in performing and fine arts.
 A satellite campus of the Slovak Medical University is also located in the city.

 There are 15 public primary schools, two private primary schools, and two religious primary schools.
 Overall, they enroll 7,029 pupils.
 The city's system of secondary education (some middle schools and all high schools) consists of five gymnasia with 3,280 students, seven specialized high schools with 2,873 students, and six vocational schools with 1,884 students.

 The largest library is the State Scientific Library with 2 million volumes.
-The geological institute of the Slovak Academy of Sciences has a branch in Banská Bystrica and the small Banská Bystrica Regional Astronomical Observatory is located on Urpín Mountain.
+The geological institute of the Slovak Academy of Sciences has a branch in Banská Bystrica, and the small Banská Bystrica Regional Astronomical Observatory is located on Urpín Mountain.

 Transportation

 Banská Bystrica has bus and train connections to the rest of the country, as well as to many other European cities.

-The R1 expressway connects the city to Zvolen and to Slovakia's capital Bratislava.
+The R1 expressway connects the city to Zvolen and to Slovakia's capital, Bratislava.
 Other roads of state importance connect the city to Brezno (No. 66), to Ružomberok (No. 59) and to Turčianske Teplice (No. 14).

 Banská Bystrica railway station is a junction between the Vrútky–Zvolen railway, which links Banská Bystrica with Žilina and Bratislava, and the Banská Bystrica–Červená Skala railway, which heads east towards Košice.
 Banská Bystrica mesto railway station is a smaller station located closer to the city centre, served by trains on the Vrútky-Zvolen line.

-The international Sliač Airport offers scheduled flights to Antalya and Burgas in summer, and charter flights to other destinations.

 Public transport in the city is managed by two different companies.
 Dopravný podnik mesta Banská Bystrica is a public service run by the municipality.
 It operates trolleybuses and minibuses.
 The private company SAD Zvolen has a fleet of buses.
 In addition to regular lines, it also offers express and night lines.
-30% of people use their private cars for journeys to work and the average commute time is 35 minutes.
+30% of people use their private cars for journeys to work, and the average commute time is 35 minutes.